Ziggeo/ziggeo-video-for-jm-resume-manager/readme.txt

-=== Ziggeo ===
+=== Ziggeo Video for Job Manager ===
 Contributors: oliverfriedmann, baned, carloscsz409
 Tags: ziggeo, video, resume manager, job manager, video resumes, video integration Requires at least: 3.0.1
-Tested up to: 4.7.4
+Tested up to: 5.3.2
 Stable tag: 1.1
+Requires PHP: 5.2.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin is an extension that allows you to add video to your Job Manager plugin and some of its addons by utilizing powerfull and award winningg Ziggeo service.
+This plugin is an extension that allows you to add video to your Job Manager plugin and some of its addons like Resume Manager by utilizing powerful and award winning Ziggeo service.

+Please note that you need to install and setup [Ziggeo plugin](https://wordpress.org/plugins/ziggeo/) first.
+This plugin is offered as an extension of the same.
+You also need [Job Manager](https://wordpress.org/plugins/wp-job-manager/) plugin.

 == Who is this for? ==